uriel1998/agaetr/README.md

 In this archive are two files - `tweet.py` and `tweet.patch` - that require a little explanation.
 I did not need the full functionality of twython-tools, and in fact, had a bit of a problem getting the gpg encoding of my app keys to work.
-Further, the functionality I *did* want - posting an image to Twitter
-- was always *interactive* when I wanted to enter the file on the command line.
+Further, the functionality I *did* want, that is posting an image to Twitter, was always *interactive* when I wanted to enter the file on the command line.

 So I (thank you Apache2 license) ripped out the authentication portions and hardcoded them, ripped out all the interactive bits, and remade the Twython-tools